Market Segmentation in Online Platforms: Introduction

 \section{Introduction}

-The effects of social influence on consumer behaviour have been observed in a wide range of settings (e.g., \cite{salganik2006experimental,tucker2011does,viglia2014please}).
-Social influence may appear through different social signals, such as the number of past purchases, consumer ratings, and consumer recommendations, depending on the market and/or the marketing platform.
-However, not all social signals are equally important.
-Indeed, two recent studies \cite{engstrom2014demand,viglia2014please} have been conducted to understand the relative importance of different social signals on consumer behaviour, one in the Android app platform and the other one in hotel selection.
-Both experiments arrived to the same conclusion, namely that the popularity signal (i.e., the number of purchases) has a much stronger impact on consumer behavior than the average consumer rating signal.

-In addition to the impact of social influence, consumer preferences are also affected in significant ways by product visibilities.
-In digital markets, the impact of visibility on consumer behavior has been widely observed, including in internet advertisement where sophisticated mathematical models have been developed to determine the relative importance of the various product positions \cite{craswell2008experimental}.
-Positioning effects are also of high significance in online stores such as Expedia, Amazon, and iTunes, as well as physical retail stores (see, e.g., \cite{lim2004metaheuristics}).
+The effects of social influence on consumer behaviour have been observed in a wide range of settings \citep{salganik2006experimental,tucker2011does,viglia2014please}.
+Depending on the market and/or the marketing platform, social influence may be induced by different signals, including the number of past purchases, consumer ratings, and consumer recommendations.
+Moreover, these popularity signals can be amplified through product visibilities.
+Indeed, in digital markets, the impact of visibility on consumer behavior has been widely observed, including in internet advertisement where sophisticated mathematical models have been developed to determine the relative importance of the various product positions \citep{craswell2008experimental}.
+Positioning effects are also of high significance in online stores such as Expedia, Amazon, and iTunes, as well as physical retail stores (see, e.g., \citet{lim2004metaheuristics}).

-There are at least three key managerial decisions that naturally arise in markets with social influence and visibility: \begin{enumerate} \item How to assign products to the available positions? \item How should social influence be used?
-Is it beneficial at all? \item What are the benefits of market segmentation? \end{enumerate}

-All these decisions may have a fundamental impact on market efficiency and predictability.
-The first type of decisions ponders how to rank the products and studies whether popularity or a concept of quality should drive the assignment of products to positions.
-The second type of decisions analyzes which social influence signal (e.g., popularity signals versus ratings) is beneficial (if any).
-Finally, the third type of decisions analyzes the benefits of presenting different information to different customers.
-This is particularly significant in online markets where rich information may have been gathered on an arriving customer and its relationship with others.
-For example, a recent analysis performed by the online travel agent Orbitz has shown that Mac users spend up to about 30\% more in hotel bookings than their PC counterparts \cite{2012_WSJ}.
-As a consequence, it is beneficial to show different rankings to customers depending on the computer they use.

-Of course, these decisions do not take place in isolation.
-For instance, it is valuable to study how to combine social influence and market segmentation in order to determine which signal (if any) should be used for different segmentation strategies.
-While most online platforms display social signals about \emph{all} past consumers, the major online travel agent \emph{Booking.com} allows users to rank hotels according to the average consumers score of a particular segment such as couples, families, and solo travelers.
-See Figure \ref{fig:awesome_image} for an illustration of this feature.